FindYourVaccine-org/FindYourVaccine.org/faq.md

 ### Where we get our data:

-Our data comes directly from the official COVID-19 vaccine portals for each U.S. state and territory.
+Our eligibility data primarily comes directly from the official COVID-19 vaccine portals for each U.S. state and territory.
 This includes each state's current vaccine rollout plan and active eligible population groups.
 [The CDC's list of these state portals can be found here](https://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html).

-Our list of vaccine provider sites and locations comes from these official state portals, as well as applicable local jurisdiction portals (regional/county/municipality).
+Our list of vaccine provider sites and locations comes from these official state portals, as well as applicable local jurisdiction portals (regional/county/municipality) and community-provided sources.

 Our updates on current appointment and vaccine availability status at each location comes from regular phone and email-based volunteer outreach to individual provider sites.
 All updates include the date/timestamp of the most recent check-in.